BasicWolf/zblog/src/content/articles/2023-04-20-clean-architecture-review/clean-architecture-book-review.rst

   retain the ability to be independently deployable and, therefore, independently developable.

-We learn the principles that help putting components together.
+We learn the principles that help in putting components together.
 We learn how to group and separate the components and how to manage dependencies between them.

 Finally **Part V - Architecture** and **Part VI - Details**.